scality/Zenko/docs/docsource/Reference/object_operations/put_object_copy.rst

 *Specifying a Canned ACL*

-Zenko Enterprise supports a set of predefined ACLs, each of which has a predefined set of grantees and permissions.
+Zenko supports a set of predefined ACLs, each of which has a predefined set of grantees and permissions.

 To grant access permissions by specifying canned ACLs, use the x-amz-acl